Moddable-OpenSource/moddable/documentation/tools/tools.md

 - `-c`: to accept the `@` constructs that reference host functions and host objects.
 With the `-c` option and without the `-e` option, **xsc** generates C code that declares XS symbols, host functions and host objects.
 - `-d`: to generate the file and line byte codes that allow to debug the JS file.
 - `-e`: to embed references to host functions and host objects into the XS binary files instead of generating C code.
 This options is required to compile a JS file into an XS binary file that **xsl** can link into an XS archive file.
-- `-m`: to parse the JS file as a CommonJS module.
 - `-o directory`: the path of the output directory.
 Defaults to the current directory.
 - `-p`: to parse the JS file as an ECMAScript program.
 - `-r name`: the name of the output file.
 Defaults to the name of the input file.
 The output extension is always `.xsb`.